idavidov13/SoftUni-PW-API-Framework-25.08.2025/README.md

 The necessary materials for Developing Playwright Framework for REST API Testing

+## Link to Repository with the materials - [repo](https://github.com/idavidov13/SoftUni-PW-API-Framework-Materials)

 ## Steps to create the framework

 1. Install Playwright